kunju004/Pipershrink/README.md

 ## What This Is

-Squeeze is a full web rebuild of a Python/Tkinter desktop application that used:
+Pipershrink is a full web rebuild of a Python/Tkinter desktop application that used:
 - `Huffman_Compression_Decompression.py` — Huffman coding for text
 - `JPEG.py` — DCT-based image compression
 - `video.py` — FFmpeg subprocess for video